Vivallo04/Vivallo04/readme.md

 ##  LeetCode Challenge of the Day ⚛

-###  Word Search
+###  Group Anagrams

-Given an m x n grid of characters board and a string word, return true if word exists in the grid.
-The word can be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
-The same letter cell may not be used more than once.
+Given an array of strings strs, group the anagrams together.
+You can return the answer in any order.
+An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

 ###  My Solution